-- Mediated Cognition: Vygotsky's work from the 1920's and 1930's only became available in English 50 years later, when it proposed a radically different view of cognition and learning as socially and collaboratively mediated. - Distributed Cognition: This alternative developed by a number of writers (e.g., Suchman, Winograd, Pea, Hutchins) also stressed the importance of not viewing the mind as isolated from artifacts and other people. - Situated Learning: Lave's work applied the situated perspective to learning, showing how learning can be viewed as a community process. - Knowledge building: Scardamalia and Bereiter developed the notion of community learning with a model of collaborative knowledge building in computer-supported classrooms. - Meaning making: Koschmann argued for re-conceptualizing knowledge building as meaning making, drawing upon theories of conversation analysis and ethnomethodology. - Group Cognition: This book arrives at a theory of group cognition by pushing this progression a bit further with the help of a series of software implementation studies, empirical analyses of interaction and theoretical reflections on knowledge building.
+- Mediated cognition: Vygotsky's work from the 1920s and 1930s only became available in English 50 years later, when it proposed a radically different view of cognition and learning as socially and collaboratively mediated. - Distributed cognition: This alternative, developed by a number of writers (including Suchman, Winograd, Pea, and Hutchins), also stressed the importance of not viewing the mind as isolated from artifacts and other people. - Situated learning: Lave's work applied the situated perspective to learning, showing how learning can be viewed as a community process. - Knowledge building: Scardamalia and Bereiter developed the notion of community learning with a model of collaborative knowledge building in computer-supported classrooms. - Meaning making: Koschmann argued for reconceptualizing knowledge building as meaning making, drawing on theories of conversation analysis and ethnomethodology. - Group cognition: This book arrives at a theory of group cognition by pushing this progression a bit further with the help of a series of software-implementation studies, empirical analyses of interaction, and theoretical reflections on knowledge building.